Compliance

 The Expanding Privacy Landscape

-Understanding which laws apply to your business and implementing appropriate privacy practices is no longer optional—it's a legal requirement with significant penalties for non-compliance.
+Understanding which laws apply to your business and implementing appropriate privacy practices is no longer optional.
+It's a legal requirement with severe financial and reputational consequences for non-compliance.

 Major US Privacy Laws